ThatOguy/assignment2-Radford/README.md

 | soccer | any park or indoor place  | $0 - $20 |
 | basketball | find a tall stick with a hoop on it | $0 |

+---
+# Quotes

+> “Be yourself; everyone else is already taken.”  - *Oscar Wilde*

+> “Two things are infinite: the universe and human stupidity; and I'm not sure about the universe.” - *Albert Einstein*

 [About Me](AboutMe.md)